hamzeen/groceries-app/README.md

 You can preview it [here](https://hamzeen.github.io/groceries-app).
 Please continue to the next section if you need to set it up locally in your machine.

-## Pre-Requisites ##
-Please skip this section if you already have Node.js.
-If this is not the case, please [download](https://nodejs.org/en/download) and install Node.JS.

-## Setup

-1. `npm install` to install dependencies
-2. `npm start` starts the app
-3.  see the magic at: <http://localhost:4200/>

 ## Running Front-End

+NOTE: Please make sure you have NodeJS installed your machine.
+If this not the case, you can download & install it from [here](https://nodejs.org/en/download).

 * ```npm install```
 * ```npm start```
 * browse: <http://localhost:4200>
-* NOTE: Please make sure you have NodeJS installed your machine.
-If this not the case, you can download & install it from [here](https://nodejs.org/en/download).

 ## Front-end routes